 The Company is a global leader in retail goods, focused on providing branded consumer packaged goods of superior quality and value to our consumers around the world.
-Our products are sold in more than 180 countries and territories primarily through mass merchandisers, grocery stores, membership club stores, drug stores, department stores, salons, high-frequency stores and distributors.
-We continue to expand our presence in other channels, such as perfumeries and e-commerce.
-We have on-the-ground operations in approximately 70 countries, including more than 130 plants and more than 250 shipping locations worldwide.
-In total, across all aspects of our business (e.g., raw materials, packaging, services, equipment), we work with approximately 80,000 suppliers.
+Our products are sold in more than 180 countries and territories primarily through mass merchandisers, grocery stores, membership club stores, drug stores, department stores, salons, high-frequency stores, and distributors.

-The Company sells more than 100 branded products.
+The Company sells about 65 branded products.
 The vast majority of these products do not contain Conflict Minerals.
-Based on an extensive review of our products, only a small number of products were identified as falling within the scope of the Rule: blades and razors, batteries, electric charging devices, electric toothbrushes, powered beauty devices and small electronic appliances.
+Based on an extensive review of our products, only a small number of products were identified as falling within the scope of the Rule: blades and razors, electric charging devices, electric toothbrushes, powered beauty devices, and small electronic appliances.